Yang Jin-sung

 Yang Jin-sung (born June 27, 1988) is a South Korean actress.
 After making her acting debut in the 2010 film Wedding Dress, Yang played supporting roles in various television dramas, such as the male protagonist's dead ex-girlfriend in Secret Love (2013).
 She starred in her first leading turn (in dual roles) in the 2014 fantasy/romance series Bride of the Century.
+She won the New Star Award at the 2016 SBS Drama Awards for Marrying My Daughter Twice.